Padraic X. Scanlan

 Biography

 I am an Associate Professor at the Centre for Industrial Relations and Human Resources, cross-appointed to the Centre for Diaspora & Transnational Studies.
-I am also a Research Associate at the Center for History and Economics at Harvard University and the University of Cambridge.
+I am also a Research Associate at the Center for History and Economics at Harvard University and the University of Cambridge, and a Fellow of St. Michael's College.

-My research focuses on labour, enslaved and free, in Britain and the British empire during the eighteenth and nineteenth centuries.
-I’ve written two books exploring the history of slavery and emancipation.
-My most recent book, Slave Empire: How Slavery Made Modern Britain, is a history of the rise and fall of plantation slavery in the British empire, and of the relationship between antislavery, imperial conquest and global capitalism.
-Slave Empire was published in November 2020 by Robinson Books.
-My first book, Freedom’s Debtors: British Antislavery in Sierra Leone in the Age of Revolution, was published by Yale University Press in October 2017.
-I have also published in peer-reviewed journals of historical research; my work has appeared in American Historical Review, History and Anthropology, Journal of British Studies and Past & Present, among other publications.
+My second book, Slave Empire: How Slavery Made Modern Britain, published by Robinson Books (2020; paperback ed.
+2022), is a history of the rise and fall of plantation slavery in the British empire, and of the relationship between antislavery, imperial conquest and global capitalism.
+My first book, Freedom’s Debtors: British Antislavery in Sierra Leone in the Age of Revolution (2017) was published by Yale University Press.
+I have also published in peer-reviewed journals of historical research; my work has appeared in American Historical Review, History and Anthropology, Journal of Modern History, Journal of British Studies, Past & Present, and other publications.
 I occasionally write essays and reviews of new books for newspapers and periodicals.
-I’m writing a book, The Irish Question, on the history of agricultural labour, industrialisation and land use in the British empire told through the lens of the Irish Great Famine.
-I’m also researching the origins of shift work and debates over the working hour in the nineteenth century.
-I’m interested in supervising graduate students working on the historical dimensions of industrial relations, broadly defined.

 Access curriculum vitae online